 Jane Stapleton specializes in the law of Torts.
 As a result of her work on three continents, she offers a comparative perspective that complements the Law School's strength in these fields.
 She continues to serve as a Research Professor of Law at the Australian National University College of Law in Canberra, Australia.
 Stapleton is also a Statutory Visiting Professor of Law at Oxford University and an Emeritus Fellow of Balliol College, where she taught for a dozen years before moving to the ANU in 1997.
 In 2011-12 she was Arthur Goodhart Visiting Professor of Legal Science, University of Cambridge.
 In the UK she is an Honorary Bencher of Gray's Inn, in the US she is a Council Member of the American Law Institute and in Australia she is a Fellow of the Academy of Social Sciences in Australia and the Australian Academy of Law.
-She has accepted invitations to teach and lecture as a Visiting Professor in the United Kingdom, Germany, Spain, the USA (Columbia, Harvard), New Zealand, Canada, Italy and Brazil.
+She has accepted invitations to teach and lecture as a Visiting Professor in the United Kingdom, the USA (teaching Torts at Columbia and Harvard), Germany, Spain, Israel, New Zealand, Canada, Italy, Colombia and Brazil.
 She has acted as a consultant in major commercial, pharmaceutical, medical and environmental litigation in the United States, United Kingdom, Australia and New Zealand.

 Her scholarship centers on the private law of obligations, liability and compensation systems, and ranges from comparative product liability to the philosophical foundations of common law concepts such as causation, duty, and good faith.
 Apart from authoring many journal articles, she is the author of Disease and the Compensation Debate (Oxford: Clarendon Press, 1986) and Products Liability (London: Butterworths, 1994), and co-editor of Essays for Patrick Atiyah (Oxford: Clarendon Press, 1991) and The Law of Obligations (Oxford: Clarendon Press, 1998).